 How does this reflect on Dixa and our work?

-Some background first: As for our own business, we’re currently somewhere between offering self-service SaaS buying and more personal dealmaking for larger customers.
+Some background first: as for our own business, we’re currently somewhere between offering self-service SaaS buying and more personal dealmaking for larger customers.
 So naturally, we won’t be talking to all our new customers as a good portion are online DIY sign-ups.
-For now, whether we talk to new customers usually depends on their size and needs.
-Needs actually being the operative word here: Because we do take time to talk to and often visit small, potential customers as well.
+For now, whether we talk to new customers usually depends on their size and needs (needs actually being the operative word here because we do take time to talk to and often visit small, potential customers).
 Some people like to try for themselves, others want knowledgeable people to talk to - to make sure that our offering matches their needs, help them set up correctly, etc. It’s just that larger companies usually have more specific needs and aren’t as used to SaaS buying yet.

 - Conversation starter: We try to start conversations wherever we go, but we aren’t doing it systematically, and not nearly with high enough frequency.
 We’ve started from scratch on social media, and we’re experimenting with conference attendance and speaking arrangements.
 But we haven’t really hit our stride, especially online.
 Looking at our competition, most of them are much bigger on content, both as a way to start conversations and establish trust.
 We’ve been heading in that direction, but only sporadically, whenever Tue or myself finds time to write.

 - Easing-in the sale: We’re experimenting with it where relevant; in emails, chats, all dialogue really.
 Not too concerned about this as our CCO mercilessly continues to pound this into our heads.